 Our standard for final inspection is 100%.
 We utilize both manual visual inspection using 40x magnification and Automatic Optical Inspection using a Viscom SO3088 AOI.
 AOI provides 100% component and solder joint inspection through 8 high-resolution cameras.
 With advanced lighting, optics, and image processing capabilities, AOI greatly enhances inspection repeatability, accuracy and throughput.

 In accordance with ANSI/NCSL Z540-1-1994 standards, we perform an annual calibration on all test equipment ensuring accurate measurements are performed on your products and assemblies.
-All calibration records are maintained and archived in accordance with our ISO 9001:2008 Quality System.
+All calibration records are maintained and archived in accordance with our AS9100D and ISO 9001:2015 Quality System.

 On August 22, 2012 the Securities and Exchange Commission (SEC) published the regulations implementing the conflict minerals reporting obligations of Section 1502 of the U.S. Dodd-Frank Wall Street Reform Act.
 Argo EMS is in the process of meeting the requirements of these regulations and will be in compliance well before the initial reporting date of May 31st, 2014.